devpatel-hub/BrightQuery-Capstone-Project/README.md

   - **Absolute and relative scores** by country and industry.
   - **Feature importances** displayed for each score to enhance model transparency.
   - Filtering and comparison tools across business segments.

+How to run this?
+The attached ZIP file contains the Streamlit code and model.
+Running it and hosting it locally will launch the Streamlit dashboard, which generates the scores.
+Please refer to the included recording for navigation instructions.